Frequently Asked Questions

 - To protect the public.

-- Members of the public will be ensured that anyone calling themselves a Massage Therapist or a Registered Massage Therapist is a member in good standing of the SCMT (Saskatchewan College of Massage Therapy), which will be the regulator of massage therapists if the legislation moves forward.
+- Members of the public will be ensured that anyone calling themselves a Massage Therapist or a Registered Massage Therapist is a member in good standing of the SCMT (Saskatchewan College of Massage Therapy), which will be the regulator of massage therapists when the legislation moves forward.

 Why did MTAS put forward a request to the Government for self-regulation?